Mitra Ara

 Bio:

-By establishing the first and only multidisciplinary Persian Studies Minor program in the California State University system, Dr. Ara has provided a uniquely designed academic resource for understanding, studying, and appreciating world cultural heritage.
-This minor program allows students and faculty to explore history, religions, languages, literatures, arts, and cultures in all their manifestations.
-It exposes students to a broad vision that spans and includes the diverse geographic and linguistic landscape of Asia's historic and modern Persianate societies.
-She is the recipient and principal investigator of grants from various US institutions, including the Department of Education, Parsa Community Foundation, Startalk, and Strategic Language Initiative, for establishing and expanding the Persian and Iranian studies program at California State University and San Francisco State University.
-In 2011, she was the faculty recipient of the Office of International Program Special Recognition Award for Outstanding Contributions, Support, and Service to the International Student Community.
-The same year, she received the Strategic Language Initiative Consortium Special Award for Leadership, Dedication, and Excellence.
-In 2012, the Institute of International Education awarded her the Certificate of Appreciation for Teaching and Mentorship.
-In 2020, she was selected by the faculty honors and awards committee to receive the College of Liberal & Creative Arts’ Distinguished Faculty Award for Excellence in Service at San Francisco State University.
-She has served on various academic boards, including SF State’s Academic Senate Committee, Curriculum Review & Appeal Committee, and Fellowships Office Committee.
-She continues to serve on the Advisors Committee of the Society for Asian Art.
+Dr. Mitra Ara is a cultural historian, professor, and founding director of the Persian & Iranian Studies program in the College of Liberal & Creative Arts at San Francisco State University.
+As a cultural historian, she teaches courses for the Department of Modern Languages and Literatures, Philosophy-Religious Studies, International Relations, Middle East Studies, and the School of Cinema.
+She earned her B.A. in Religious Studies, her M.A. in South & Southeast Asian Studies with a focus on Sanskrit and Avestan religious texts, and her Ph.D. in Asian Studies from the University of California, Berkeley.
+Her research interests include Indo-Iranian peoples, religions, mythology, cosmology, and eschatology.
+Alongside her philanthropic efforts, her research has taken her around the world.
+She is an artist, photographer, translator, and the author of several books, including Eschatology in the Indo-Iranian Traditions: The Genesis and Transformation of a Doctrine; A Lexicon of the Persian Language of Shiraz; Systematic Guide to Reading and Writing Persian Language (1st and 2nd editions); Quatrains of Omar Khayyam: Astronomer-Poet of Persia, Metamorphosis of Nothingness; Do You See What I See (Volumes I & II); and Ancient Roots of Creation and Afterlife Beliefs; along with numerous articles, conference presentations, workshops, colloquies, and public talks.
+By establishing the first and only multidisciplinary Persian & Iranian Studies Minor program within the California State University system, Dr. Ara has created a unique academic resource for understanding, studying, and appreciating world cultural heritages.
+This unique program allows students to explore history, archeology, religions, languages, literatures, arts, and cultures in their various forms.
+It provides a broad perspective that encompasses the diverse geographic and linguistic landscape of Asia's historic Greater Iran, and contemporary Persianate societies.
+Professor Ara is the principal investigator and recipient of grants from various U.S. institutions, including the Department of Education, the Parsa Community Foundation, Startalk, and the Strategic Language Initiative to establish and expand Persian and Iranian studies programs at California State University and San Francisco State University.
+In 2011, she received the faculty’s Special Recognition Award from the Office of International Programs for outstanding contributions and service to the international student community.
+The same year, she was honored with the Strategic Language Initiative Consortium’s Special Award for Leadership, Dedication, and Excellence.
+In 2012, the Institute of International Education awarded her a Certificate of Appreciation for her teaching and mentorship.
+In 2020, she was chosen by the faculty honors and awards committee to receive the College of Liberal & Creative Arts' Distinguished Faculty Award for Excellence in Service at San Francisco State University.
+She has served on diverse academic boards, including SF State's Academic Senate Committee, Curriculum Review & Appeal Committee, and Fellowships Office Committee.
+She also continues to serve on the Society for Asian Art's Advisory Committee.

 Professor Ara's books on Amazon: